Mahindra EPC Irrigation Ltd Directors Report.

 Nomination and Remuneration Committee

 The Nomination and Remuneration Committee comprises Directors namely M/s.
-Anand Daga (Chairman), S Durgashankar and Vinayak Patil as other members.
+Anand Daga (Chairman), S urgashankar and Vinayak Patil as other members.

 Extract of Annual Return

-Pursuant to Sub-section 3(a) of Section 134 and Sub-section 3 of Section 92 of the Companies Act, 2013, read with Rule 12(1) of the Companies (Management and Administration) Rules 2014, the extracts of Annual Return of the Company as at 31st March, 2018 is annexed herewith as Annexure IX to this Report.
+Pursuant to Sub-section 3(a) of Section 134 and Sub-section_3 of Section 92 of the Act, read with Rule 12(1) of the Companies (Management and Administration) Rules 2014, the extracts of Annual Return of the Company as on 31st_March, 2019 is annexed herewith and marked as Annexure IX to this Report.